jhpyle/docassemble/demo.md

     datatype: date
 comment: |
   This question file defines a number of "generic" questions like these.
-If your interview refers to a variable called user.birthdate, docassemble will first look for a question that sets "user.birthdate" specifically, but if it does not find it, it will look for a question for which the generic object property is set to the object type of the user object, which is Individual, and where the question
+If your Steward refers to a variable called user.birthdate durring an interview session, it will first look for a question that sets "user.birthdate" specifically, but if it does not find it, it will look for a question for which the generic object property is set to the object type of the user object, which is Individual, and where the question